yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL unguided - Continuous delivery in VSTS and Azure.md

 -   Create an Azure DevOps account.

--   Add the Tailspin Toys source code repository to Azure DevOps.
+-   Add the Tailspin Toys source code repository to Azure Repos.

 #### Exit criteria

 -   You can connect Visual Studio to the Azure DevOps account, clone and view the web app repository from the master branch.

-## Exercise 3: Create Azure DevOps build definition
+## Exercise 3: Create Azure DevOps build pipeline

 Duration: 15 Minutes

+Implementing CI and CD pipelines helps to ensure consistent and quality code that's readily available to users.
+Azure Pipelines is a quick, easy, and safe way to automate building your projects and making them available to users,

-In this exercise, you will create a build definition in Azure DevOps that automatically builds the web application with every commit of source code.
+In this exercise, you will create a build definition using, Azure Pipelines, that will automatically build the web application with every commit of source code.
 This will lay the groundwork for us to then create a release pipeline for publishing the code to our Azure environments.

 ### Tasks to complete

--   Create a build definition.
+-   Create a build pipeline.

     -   Build the web app.

-    -   Execute unit tests.

     -   Publish artifacts.

--   Enable continuous integration.

 ### Exit criteria